gvwilson/thirdbit/src/fiction/iffy/index.md

 As the days stretched toward a week
 Iffy spent more and more time in her cot with her eyes closed.
-"Just thinkin'," she told Ignacio.
+"Just thinkin'," she told Edson.
 He didn't ask, "About what?"
 which told her that he suspected she wasn't just daydreaming.